donneleo/3rd-Year-College-Work/SWENG/Measuring Software Engineering/Measuring Software Engineering.md

 There are of course tools that exist that aid in the counting of these SLOC.
 In 2004, there were “at least 75 commercial software cost-estimating tools” (Jones, 2004).
 Again, however, these tools count the lines, and not the *importance* of the lines written for the programmes.
 Think for example, of writing the code for accepting payment on an e-commerce site.
 The code written for this function will most likely be less than that the of the whole site.
 So, by having the tool say that a particular engineer has written a proportionally small X% of code for the whole store, the code written is an integral piece to the system.

-Some believe that the irrelevance of measuring metrics is due in large part to how little relevance they based on industry needs.
+Some believe that the irrelevance of measuring metrics is due in large part to how little relevance they have based on industry needs.
 The irrelevance here is due to two main factors:
 •	Irrelevance of Scope – Many of the metrics used to measure software “can only ever be applied/computed for small programs, whereas all the reasonable objectives for applying metrics are relevant primarily for large systems” (Fenton & Martin, 2007)
 •	Irrelevance of Content – The metrics that academics are using to measure software engineering are very often not in line with the metrics used within the industry and are therefore redundant.